MoNezhadali/two_training_toolset/README.md

 ```

 ## Serving the model

-In order to serve the ML model, a FastAPI app is designed.
+In order to serve the ML model, a FastAPI app is designed to serve the ML model and is run using Uvicorn.
 Similar to the training pipeline, it is tried to be modular.
+A dummy authentication mechanism is included which can substituted by JWT in live.

 In order to run the API locally, you can set the corresponding config file (e.g. `src/serve/config.yaml`) set the `FASTAPI_PORT` and run the app:

 ```bash
 export FASTAPI_PORT=5050
 python -m src.serve.app